 An unhandled exception has been thrown:

-exception 'PDOException' with the message 'SQLSTATE[HY000]: General error: 1665 Cannot execute statement: impossible to write to binary log since BINLOG_FORMAT = STATEMENT and at least one table uses a storage engine limited to row-based logging.
+exception 'PDOException' with the message 'SQLSTATE[HY000]: General error: 1665 Cannot execute statement: impossible to write to binary log since row-based logging.
 InnoDB is limited to row-logging when transaction isolation level is READ COMMITTED or READ UNCOMMITTED.'